chpatton013/comedian/README.md

 ### Output

-By default `comedian` will product some modest output while running.
+By default `comedian` will produce some modest output while running.
 You can control this with one of the `--debug` or `--quiet` command-line flags.
 `--debug` will enable far more logging output, while `--quiet` will trim the output down to error-reporting only.